 There is no question that expectations of efficiency have been a major challenge to overcome in the new M4.
 M has had to introduce new technologies that have traditionally dulled driver engagement into a car that is all about the driver.
 But the entire industry is changing and with it the M4’s historical competitors.
 Because of this, the metrics that the M4 is judged against have been altered by this new reality.
 And crucially it’s a reality that the E92 M3 and the 1M never had to solve.
 That alone makes both of those older M cars stand out as machines with less or different complexities and ultimately a bit more purity.
 Does that make them better or in some way superior to the M4?

 It depends on how you measure the success of an M car.
 This new M4 is both more effective at speed (in every measurable sense), comfort, efficiency and technology (something we’ll touch more on in a later review).
 In fact there is no measurable way that the M4 is beaten in this comparison (unless price to performance is part of your equation).

-The truth is that almost every time a new M car is introduced we bemoan the loss something something truly special.
+The truth is that almost every time a new M car is introduced we bemoan the loss something truly special.
 With the E36 as perhaps the only exception, this has been the case with every introduction over the past 30 years.
-And as you can tell, it’s true here.
-The M4 impresses at every level.
+So it continues with the introduction of the M4.
+This new M car impresses at every level.
 Yet driving it illuminates the best qualities of the E92 M3 and the 1M.
 And driving them all back to back, you feel what you miss in the M4 just as much as you notice what you gain.